The Great British Bake Off

 "These guys know their way round the kitchen, so if you fancy baking, make sure you ask an adult..."

-The phrase "bake [their / my] socks off" came up rather too often in Junior Bake Off to be dismissed as coincidence.
+The phrase "bake [their / my] socks off" came up rather too often in the first series of Junior Bake Off to be dismissed as coincidence.
 Sometimes it was Aaron or one of the judges who said it, other times the contestants, so we're guessing its elevation to a quasi-catchphrase may have been the result of someone having a bit of fun in the editing suite (and we know how they love to do that).

 Between the first two series, there was a special edition which, although it didn't actually acknowledge it on screen, was quite transparently made to tie in with the wedding of Prince William and Kate (or Catherine, as "the Palace" insists on calling her) Middleton.
-Called The Great British Wedding Cake, it reunited the three finalists from series 1 and challenged them to each make a "traditional wedding cake", and a "contemporary wedding bake".
+Called The Great British Wedding Cake, it reunited the three finalists from the first series and challenged them to each make a "traditional wedding cake", and a "contemporary wedding bake".
 Mel and Sue were absent, and strangely weren't really missed, with the history inserts featuring Paul and Mary instead.
 Actually, now we think about it, it's maybe not that strange - after all, the two-judges-and-a-voiceover format has served Masterchef perfectly well for years.
 However, Mel and Sue returned for the second series proper.

-Speaking of editing decisions, if you pay attention to what contestant Holly is wearing during the semi-final you can pick up several continuity errors where things have been edited in, or in the case of Sue's timecheck, originally filmed, out of sequence.
+Speaking of editing decisions, if you pay attention to what contestant Holly is wearing during the second series semi-final you can pick up several continuity errors where things have been edited in, or in the case of Sue's timecheck, originally filmed, out of sequence.
 And at one point, dropped in from a different episode.